 how make nut milk + what to do with leftover nut pulp

-as a crazy busy college student, I didn't try making my own nut milk until Ellie's Best sent me a couple of nut milk bags to try.
-I read their instructions, and was a little skeptical at how easy it was. like, I just had to soak some nuts, blend them up, strain them through the bag, and I'd have my own nut milk?
+As a crazy busy college student, I didn't try making my own nut milk until Ellie's Best sent me a couple of nut milk bags to try.
+I read their instructions and was a little skeptical of how easy it was.
+Like, I just had to soak some nuts, blend them up, strain them through the bag, and I'd have my own nut milk?

 - 1 cup raw almonds